1. Who is required to register with selective service?

 2. Who must complete the Selective Service Eligibility and Verification Form?

 Male employees who are between the ages of 18 and 25 at the time of hire must complete the Selective Service Eligibility and Verification process through your Onboarding steps in Workday.
 Men who are not 18 at the time of hire must complete the verification immediately upon turning 18.
 This requirement applies to all male employees of the university, including international employees, faculty, and student employees regardless of title, length or percent time of appointment, or source of funds.

 3. Do international employees need to complete the Selective Service Eligibility and Verification Form?

 Yes.
 Non-immigrant international employees are not required to register for selective service, but they are required to complete the form.
 Section 2 of the form provides a place for international employees to indicate if they are exempt due to their non-immigrant status.

-The employee should complete the web form.
+The employee should complete this Onboarding task through Workday.

 5. Does the law apply to our casual employees?
-For example, someone who is hired to present a three hour lecture, but is paid through Payroll due to IRS rules?
+For example, someone who is hired to present a three-hour lecture, but is paid through Payroll due to IRS rules?